To find out what we’ve been up to, please see our most recent newsletter and check out our Facebook page.

 Washington Township Museum of Local History (and Archives)

-The Museum and California native garden is open every Wednesday & Friday from 10 am – 4 pm, as well as the second Saturday & Sunday of each month from 10 am – 4 pm.
+The Museum and California native garden is open weekly on Wednesdays & Fridays, and monthly on the 2nd Saturday & Sunday, as well as the 4th Sunday.
+All hours are 10 am – 4 pm.

 Suggested donation: $2 per visitor / $5 per family.